umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/Deployments/Type-Not-Found/index.md

 Resave the parent Document Type so that the references to the deleted child Document Type will be removed from the parent Document Type.

-After the Document Type have been saved again make a new deploy and you will see that the deploy will go through
+After the Document Type have been saved again make a new deploy and you will see that the deploy will go through.

 and the environment will be green and the deploy have successfully gone through without any errors.